allebacco/listthedocs/docs/docs/rest_apis/project.md

 ### Reading a Project

-The following call will read a project named *project-title*:
+The following call will read a project with code *project-title*:

 ``` http
 GET /api/v2/projects/project-title HTTP/1.1